sbackus/antifa-witches/README.md

 6: Wilderness Retreat

 ### PORTRAYING FASCISM
-Be a hateful bigoted fuck.
+Be a hateful bigoted fuck secretly.
 Always deny your fuckery.
-Shroud hate in nationalism.
+Shroud hate in nationalism and respectability.
 Use dog wistles and secret symbols to gather your supporters.
 Portray strength and unity.
 Express contempt for the weak.
-Apeal to traditionalism.
+Appeal to traditionalism.
 Hint at palingenetic rebirth.
 Get the normies, centrists and conservatives on your side. ` Fear difference.
 Appeal to emotion, not logic.
+Let the cops carry the guns and truncheons.
 Gaslight everyone.

 # SAFETY TOOLS
+Take care of each other.
 These safety tools were adopted from [Golden Lasso Games](http://goldenlassogames.com/tools)

 Role-playing and story games offer a unique opportunity for creativity and collaboration.
 However, the improvisational nature of these games exposes players to the risk of discomfort and emotional distress.
 Everyone has different boundaries and it’s impossible to know what will be upsetting to a fellow gamer.
 Best practices and safety tools are an important part of tabletop role-playing because they allow clear communication about what is, and what is not okay for everyone at the table.